 Our sustainability agenda was developed through a detailed materiality process, which we refreshed in 2017.
 It has identified three key areas that have the greatest significance to our business and our stakeholders, which we cover in detail in our annual Sustainability Report:

 These are underpinned by our ongoing focus to reduce the environmental impact of our operations, and to build a diverse and engaging culture for our people.

 Our approach is based on transparent independently assured reporting, stakeholder engagement, a detailed materiality process and sound governance procedures.

 We have been producing independently assured reports since 2001 and believe this long history of reporting demonstrates a serious commitment to corporate responsibility and sustainability.
 Read more about how we report and go to sustainability reporting to download our latest reports.

-Our process for stakeholder engagement includes independently assured and facilitated dialogue sessions and long-term partnerships, as well as regular engagement as part of our day-to-day business.
+Our process for stakeholder engagement includes formal partnerships, collaborations and memberships, contributing our expertise and sharing information, as well as ongoing dialogue as part of our day-to-day business.
 Read more about stakeholder engagement.

-We use a materiality process, including stakeholder dialogue and research, to identify the key areas that have the greatest significance to our business and our stakeholders.
+We use a materiality process to identify the key areas that have the greatest significance to our business and our stakeholders.
 This determines our sustainability agenda and the content of our reporting.
 Read more about materiality.

 Effective governance is critical to ensuring we manage our sustainability impacts, and our wider business, responsibly.
 Our governance structure starts at the Main Board of Directors, who have oversight of strategic sustainability issues, while our Board Audit Committee has responsibility for monitoring our sustainability performance.
 We also have clear policies, principles and standards that detail the way we do business and how we behave, covering issues such as human rights, bribery and corruption, environment, health and safety.